- When Should I Get My Dachshund Fixed?

 How Much Does It Cost to Neuter Your Dachshund?

-When it comes to having your Dachshund fixed, it can cost anywhere between $50 to $300 for either a spay or neuter procedure.
+When it comes to having your Dachshund fixed, it can cost anywhere between $50 to $150 for a neuter and $150 to $300 for a spay.
+This depends on where you live and is for a traditional spay or neuter.

 Spaying is considered a more complex surgery because it requires the surgeon to create a small incision to locate and remove the ovaries and uterus; because of this, prices are generally a bit higher as the spay surgery tends to run longer than that of a neuter surgery.